gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 As performance data is collected for every run, they are essential to assessing and tuning the performance of :ref:`gmx mdrun` performance.
-Therefore, they benefit both code developers as well as users of the program.
+Therefore, they benefit both developers as well as users of the program.
 The counters are an average of the time/cycles different parts of the simulation take, hence can not directly reveal fluctuations during a single run (although comparisons across multiple runs are still very useful).